valendesigns/option-tree/readme.txt

 = Is this plugin PHP5 only? =

-Yes OptionTree requires your host be running PHP5 to work correctly.
+Sorry, but yes.
+OptionTree requires PHP5 to work correctly.

 == Screenshots ==